sjhoeksma/portfoleon/README.md

     	Specify bindAdress. (default ":8080")
   -c int
-    	The number of status reports to include in dump. (default -1 ) -d	Should we use drafts. (default true)
+    	The number of status reports to include in dump. (default -1 ) -compact
+    	Should we only use the values of the lookup fields only. (default true) -d	Should we use drafts. (default true)
   -f string
     	Write output to file.